yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {% exclamation %} Changing FIFO support after a type has been registered is not supported.
-For more information about FIFO, see the [FIFO Support|FIFO Support] page.
+For more information about FIFO, see the depanlinkFIFO Supporttengahlink./fifo-support.htmlbelakanglink page.

 # Transactions and Optimistic Locking

 Transactions and isolation modifiers semantics is identical to the POJO semantics.
-For more information about transactions, see the [Transaction Management|Transaction Management] page.
+For more information about transactions, see the depanlinkTransaction Managementtengahlink/xap97/transaction-management.htmlbelakanglink page.

 Optimistic locking is disabled by default with `Document` entries (same as with POJO).
 To enable it, modify the type introduction code and set the optimistic locking support.
 For example: